jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

     END AS lag
 ```

 That last line is the key: `now() - pg_last_xact_replay_timestamp()`.
 This measures the time since the last COMMIT was replayed, not when it was received.
-Subtle?
-Yes.
-Evil?
-Absolutely.
+Which makes sense for *most* situations if you think about it.
+But personally I believe there ought to be two separate "seconds of delay" metrics: time since the last commit was replayed, and time since the last commit was received.
+The name "pg_replication_lag_seconds" is a bit ambiguous.

 ## The "Aha!"
 Moment